3mdeb/news-and-ideas/blog/content/post/2022-12-16-trenchboot-aem-for-qubesos.md

 a TPM SRK and LUKS password prompts.

-After the system boots, one may check if DRTM PCRs (17 and 18, 19 is not used by TrenchBoot for now) have been populated correctly:
+After the system boots, one may check if DRTM PCRs (17 and 18, 19 is not used by TrenchBoot for now) have been populated:

 ```
 cat /sys/class/tpm/tpm0/pcrs